nikkijuk/flutter-playground/flutter-magento/README.md

     127.0.0.1       local.magento

-And then I opened in browser http://local.magento and surprise surprise my shop was there.
+At that point I opened http://local.magento with browser and surprise surprise my shop was there.

+What if I'd need to change configuration or want to start again from clean state?
+Just made needed changes to images and rebuild.

+    $ docker-compose down # stop all

+    $ docker-compose up -build -d # rebuilds images and starts them

+Also test data and installation needs to be initialized again, but as said this is not big deal.

 I now have shop running on my local mbp 2017, 16 gb, box.
 My new shop isn't really fast, but hey: it's all running in 4-core i7 laptop.

 BTW.
 If you don't want to install Idea or Android Studio, but want to use fancy tools to get sources just use Sourcetree.
 - https://www.sourcetreeapp.com/